 We enjoyed immediate success at Burgh House and increased our courses to two sessions per week.
 During the summer term we teach class based sessions and site visits.
 Burgh House has also provided a venue for a varied range of introductory sessions for new students and we plan a further range of lectures and study days in the future.
 Our courses will continue to evolve in theme and content allowing students from previous years to continue their study, whilst encouraging new students to join us.

 Our sessions are informal and involve no course work and require no previous knowledge of garden history.
 Free introductory sessions are held every September with dates to be announced on our courses page nearer the time.

-The Walled Garden at Brent Eleigh
+The Royal Botanic Garden at Kew

 If you would like any further information or have any special requests for lectures or tours please contact us here